GetStream/stream-video-android/development.md

 ### RTC dynascale

-* We send what resolutions we want using UpdateSubscriptionsRequest.
-  * It should be triggered as we paginate through participants
-  * Or when the UI layout changes
+** Part one **
+We try to render the video if participant.videoEnabled is true VideoRenderer is responsible for marking:
+- the video as visible
+- the resolution that the video is rendered at
+And calls RtcSession.updateTrackDimensions

+All resolutions are stored in RtcSession.trackDimensions.
+Which is a map of participants, track types and resolutions that the video is displayed at.

+Whenever visibility or resolutions change, we call updateParticipantSubscriptions
+- It runs debounced (100ms delay)
+- It only calls update subscriptions if the list of tracks we sub to changed

+This ensures that we can run large tracks (since video is lazy loaded at the right resolution)

+** Part two **

-* The SFU tells us what resolution to publish using the ChangePublishQualityEvent event
+The SFU tells us what resolution to publish using the ChangePublishQualityEvent event.

-For dynascale to work, we always need which participants are displayed and at what resolution.
-The current approach calls `updateParticipantsSubscriptions` from the viewModel.
-If someone doesn't use our viewmodel, dynascale stops working.
-Ideally we find a way to integrate this in such a way that customers can't forget to use it by accident.
+So it will say: disable "f" (full) and only send h and q (half and quarter)

 ### ParticipantState